 2. Using the Wrong Cleaning Product

-It’s easy to assume that one cleaner is safe to use on most any surface, but it’s not true.
+It’s easy to assume that one cleaner is safe to use on almost any surfaces, but it’s not true.
 See below for a list of cleaning what-not-to-dos:

 Cleaning natural stone – Harsh, chemical-based cleaners will damage natural stone surfaces.
 The cleaner will seep into the stone surface staining and mar the finish.
 A gentle soap and water mix works best for cleaning up messes on natural stone.